Campus Security/Emergency Response Plans

 Campus Safety and Security

 II.
-The safety and security of all people, property, and programs on the campus of the College of Mount Saint Vincent is the top priority of the Office of Campus Safety and Security.
+The safety and security of all people, property, and programs on the campus of the University of Mount Saint Vincent is the top priority of the Office of Campus Safety and Security.

 III.
 Campus safety and security coordinates this effort with various campus offices to provide a safe and healthy environment for all members of the College community so they can feel secure and free to pursue their academic activities within a safe and civil environment.